Easy Slow Cooker Chili Recipe

 Can I Make This Chili on the Stovetop?

 If you don’t have a crockpot this can also easily be made on the stovetop.
-We do have the stovetop version on our blog as well and can be accessed by clicking here.
+We do have the stovetop classic chili recipe as well.

 How to serve chili:

-- Serve with a side of cornbread or freshly baked roll.
+- Serve with a side of cornbread or a freshly baked roll.

 - Stuffed baked potatoes: For a healthier option, serve it along with a side salad.